syncfusion-content/fileformat-docs/FileFormat/DocIO/Conversion.md

 I> XHTMLValidationType.None - validate the HTML file against XHTML format and it doesn’t perform any schemas validation.

-The following code snippet shows how to convert the Word document into HTML.
+The following code example shows how to convert the Word document into HTML.

 {% highlight c# %}
 [C#]

-//Load the template document
+//Loads the template document

 WordDocument document = new WordDocument("Template.docx", FormatType.Docx);

-//Save the document as Html file
+//Saves the document as Html file

 document.Save("WordToHtml.html", FormatType.Html);

-//Close the document
+//Closes the document

 document.Close();